AmritashS/Enzen-Hack/README.md

 # Enzen-Hack

+## Pre-requisites
+For MATLAB Simulation Download the executable before following below steps].
+Import the excel files for SolarRadiation and LoadProfile into MATLAB workspace using Import data option and choose numeric matrix option.
+Run the Simulink Simulation.
+Matrix for varioius outputs would be displayed in the workspace.

 to run this program you'll need to install Node.js [Download Node here](https://nodejs.org/en/download/)<br><br>
 After doing that run this block of code in your terminal<br><br>
 `npm install create-react-app`